nylander/FastEAR/README.md

 alignment based on the description of ranges in a [partitions file](#example-partitions-file).

+The scripts act as a wrapper for the main software that performs the
+extraction: faidx.
+GNU parallel is used for doing the extraction in parallel.

 The string in the first column of the partitions file will be used as the stem of the output file name, and the suffix `.fas` will be added (for example:
 `Apa.fas`).
 The output file will contain all fasta entries in the input fasta file, but only with the sequence positions as specified in the partitions file.

-The scripts act as a wrapper for the main software that performs the
-extraction: faidx.
-GNU parallel is used for doing the extraction in parallel.
+Note that only the first string (without white-space characters!) in the fasta headers will be used in the output.

-Currently two versions of the script is provied, differing in which version of faidx that is used (see [Requirements and Installation](#requirements-and-installation)).
+Currently two versions of the script is provided, differing in which version of faidx used (see [Requirements and Installation](#requirements-and-installation)).

 ## Usage

-    $ ./ear_pyfaidx.sh data/fasta.fas data/partitions.txt
+    $ ./ear_<version>.sh fasta.fas partitions.txt

+Example:

-    $ ./ear_samtools.sh data/fasta.fas data/partitions.txt
+    $ ./ear_samtools-1.7.sh data/fasta.fas data/partitions.txt

 ## Example partitions file